drblue9001/blockchain-backpack/website/part4.md

 ### Downsides for Valve

 From Valve's point of view, there are also downsides.
 Given that it doesn't make economic sense for items worth under a penny to go on chain, the current centralized item system probably has to stay.
-Interoperability becomes a consideration and would make any actual production ready system become more complex.
+Interoperability becomes a consideration and would make any actual production ready system more complex.

 Valve currently doesn't gain any revenue from the high end unusual market as their Steam Marketplace will only accept sell orders up to $400.
 (For reference, a Golden Frying Pan usually goes for over $2000.
 A Showstopper Conga goes for $800.
 And don't even _look_ at what Burning Team Captains go for!)
 Trading these large items on chain would be safer, without the chargeback risk that comes with PayPal.